guettli/generic-backend/README.md

 Permission handling still gets done in the code with lines like "if user.is_superuser then ... else ..."
 (Imperative)

+Example: The django admin provides a super simple way to get usable interface to edit data in a relational database.
+But up to now, "Row-Level Security" is not supported by it.

 ## Future: 2025..

 The backend is generic.
 Like people stopped coding custom databases they stopped coding custom backends.